anonaddy/anonaddy/README.md

 ## Does AnonAddy strip out the banner information when I reply to an email?

-At the moment the site does not automatically strip out the "This email was sent to..." text from forwarded emails when you reply to them.
-You need to either remove this from the quoted text manually or set the banner information to "off" in your account settings.
+Yes, the email banner "This email was sent to..." will be automatically removed when you reply to any messages.
+You can test this by replying to yourself from one of your aliases.

 ## How do I send email from an alias?